-During the last five years, Wiegner’s research has focused on microbial pollution from sewage.
+Professor Wiegner’s research focuses on microbial pollution from sewage.

 Tracy Wiegner is a professor of marine science at the University of Hawaiʻi at Hilo.
 She is an aquatic biogeochemist and serves as a chemical oceanographer in UH Hilo’s Department of Marine Science.
 She brings the two disciplines, which are not mutually exclusive, together in her research.

 “The primary focus of my research is to assess the impact of human activities on water quality from freshwater to marine environments,” says Wiegner.
 “I am specifically interested in the relative importance of inorganic nutrients—nitrogen and phosphorous—and dissolved organic matter [DOM] to environmental problems such as eutrophication, as well as their biological and chemical roles in the natural environment.
 To do this, my research is centered on ascertaining the transformations of inorganic nutrients and DOM from the terrestrial to the marine environment.”

 In addition, Wiegner is interested in understanding the changes these compounds undergo within a system between the sediments, water column, and atmosphere.
 Many of her projects have examined some of these dynamics on a variety of temporal and spatial scales.

 Wiegner’s research shows that terrestrial dissolved organic matter, from both natural and human sources, is an important carbon (food and energy) and nutrient source to bacteria in freshwater and coastal environments.
 It also has shown that some of this material is transferred up the food web to higher trophic levels like larval fish, supporting their production in estuaries.